Jevons paradox

 In 1865, the English economist William Stanley Jevons observed that technological improvements that increased the efficiency of coal use led to the increased consumption of coal in a wide range of industries.
 He argued that, contrary to common intuition, technological progress could not be relied upon to reduce fuel consumption.

 The issue has been re-examined by modern economists studying consumption rebound effects from improved energy efficiency.
 In addition to reducing the amount needed for a given use, improved efficiency also lowers the relative cost of using a resource, which increases the quantity demanded.
-This may counteract (to some extent) the reduction in use from improved efficiency.
+This may mitigate the decline in use from improved efficiency, or instead promote an increase in the use.
 Additionally, improved efficiency increases real incomes and accelerates economic growth, further increasing the demand for resources.
 The Jevons paradox occurs when the effect from increased demand predominates, and the improved efficiency results in a faster rate of resource use.

 Considerable debate exists about the size of the rebound in energy efficiency and the relevance of the Jevons paradox to energy conservation.
-Some dismiss the effect, while others worry that it may be self-defeating to pursue sustainability by increasing energy efficiency.
+Some dismiss the effect, while others worry that it may be self-defeating to pursue sustainability by increasing energy efficiency in those situations where the true cost of a commodity exceeds the market price.
 Some environmental economists have proposed that efficiency gains be coupled with conservation policies that keep the cost of use the same (or higher) to avoid the Jevons paradox.
 Conservation policies that increase cost of use (such as cap and trade or green taxes) can be used to control the rebound effect.